pwittrock/kubebuilder-workshop/README.md

 - Watch Services - and map to the Owning MongoDB instance (because we will generate them)
 - Watch StatefulSets - and map to the Owning MongoDB instance (because we will generate them)
 - (Delete Watch for Deployments because we don't generate them)

+Try to do it on your own first - but it should look something like this:

 ```go
 func add(mgr manager.Manager, r reconcile.Reconciler) error {